 Teror is a small town situated close to the capital Las Palmas de Gran Canaria.
 Its historic center is very well preserved and it provides a nice walk where you can see the specific architecture with wooden balconies that are so iconic for the Canary Islands.
 A good day to visit would be on Sundays, when there's also a market happening and the town comes to life.
 You can read more in our dedicated article to markets in Gran Canaria.

 12. Enjoy the fiesta season during the carnivals in Gran Canaria

 The largest carnival in Gran Canaria is the one in Las Palmas, but there are several other celebrations organized on the island.
 Maspalomas and Telde have their own carnivals, Aguimes also and many more.
 If you're on the island between February and March (these are usually the months when the carnivals are organized), then you must participate in these large Spanish celebrations, get costumes to match that year's theme and join in all the fun.

-13. Visit Puerto de Mogan - A charming resort witg a lovely marina and a popular market
+13. Visit Puerto de Mogan - A charming resort with a very popular market

-Even if you're staying on another part of the island, Puerto de Mogan is worth a visit during your explorations.
+Even if you're staying in another part of the island, Puerto de Mogan is worth a visit during your explorations.